cswartzvi/hamilton/docs/how-tos/use-in-jupyter-notebook.md

 You'd then follow the following process:

 1. Write your data transformation in the open python module
-2. In the notebook, instantiate a Hamilton driver and test the DAG with a small subset of data.&#x20;
+2. In the notebook, instantiate a Hamilton Driver and test the DAG with a small subset of data.&#x20;
 3. Because of %autoreload, the module is reimported with the latest changes each time the Hamilton DAG is executed.
 This approach prevents out-of-order notebook executions, and functions always reside in clean .py files.

 Credit: [Thierry Jean's blog post](https://medium.com/@thijean/the-perks-of-creating-dataflows-with-hamilton-36e8c56dd2a).